Corollary

-In mathematics and logic, a corollary (/ˈkɒrəˌle@ri/ KORR-ə-lair-ee, /k@ˈrɒləri/ kər-OL-ər-ee) is a theorem of less importance which can be readily deduced from a previous, more notable statement.
-A corollary could, for instance, be a proposition which is incidentally proved while proving another proposition; it might also be used more casually to refer to something which naturally or incidentally accompanies something else.
+In mathematics and logic, a corollary (/ˈkɒrəˌle@ri/, KORR-ə-lair-ee; /k@ˈrɒləri/, kər-OL-ər-ee) is a proposition which can be readily deduced from a previous, already proven proposition.
+A corollary could be a proposition that is incidentally proved while proving another proposition; it might also be used more casually to refer to something which naturally or incidentally accompanies something else.

 Overview

 In mathematics, a corollary is a theorem connected by a short proof to an existing theorem.
 The use of the term corollary, rather than proposition or theorem, is intrinsically subjective.
 More formally, proposition B is a corollary of proposition A, if B can be readily deduced from A or is self-evident from its proof.

 In many cases, a corollary corresponds to a special case of a larger theorem, which makes the theorem easier to use and apply, even though its importance is generally considered to be secondary to that of the theorem.
 In particular, B is unlikely to be termed a corollary if its mathematical consequences are as significant as those of A. A corollary might have a proof that explains its derivation, even though such a derivation might be considered rather self-evident in some occasions (e.g., the Pythagorean theorem as a corollary of law of cosines).